 Secondary data can be categorized into two main types:

-3.5.2.1 Secondary Activity Data: This data pertains regarding the quantity required energy, materials, or expenses to execute a specific technique.
+a.
+Secondary Activity Data: This data pertains regarding the quantity required energy, materials, or expenses to execute a specific technique.
 Examples include the number of kilowatt-hours (kWh) of natural gas needed to produce 1 kilogram of glass or the quantity of kilograms of feldspar required to manufacture 1 kilogram of glass (Falzon et al. 2024).

-3.5.2.2 Emission Factors: These data provide information that allocates a particular per-unit environmental impact of a product or activity.
-For instance, it includes data on the amount of greenhouse gases (GHGs) in kilograms expelled into produce 1 kilogram glass content or the quantity of GHGs in kilograms released when conveying 1 kilogram of glass for 1 kilometer.
+b.
+Emission Factors: These data provide information onper-unit environmental impact of a product or activity.
+For instance, it includes data on the amount of greenhouse gases (GHGs) in kilograms expelled into producing 1 kilogram of glass content or the quantity of GHGs in kilograms released when conveying 1 kilogram of glass for 1 kilometer.

 In the case of secondary data, this information is not directly collected from a specific production process; instead, industry averages and approximations are utilized (Legesse 2025).

 To conduct Product Carbon Footprint assessments, it is often necessary to rely on secondary sources, particularly using third-party conversion factors to assess and compute emissions resulting stemming from a particular activity (Hidri 2023).
-For instance, an enterprise might have data on the quantity of diesel used (activity data), but to ascertain the quantity of carbon emissions generated from burning that diesel, a third-party emission factor is essential (Yu et al. 2022).
+For instance, an enterprise might have data on the quantity of diesel used (activity data), but to ascertain the quantity of carbon emissions generated by burning that diesel, a third-party emission factor is essential (Yu et al. 2022).

 Numerous publicly accessible databases that clarify these emission factors are available, often made available by government departments or international bodies.
 A valuable preference of these databases can be found on the GHG Protocol’s online platform.
-This digital portal offers recommendations concerning the process of selecting an appropriate emission factor and provides features of each database, including data type, supported languages, and geographic scope (HosseiniHaghighi et al. 2022).
+This digital portal offers recommendations concerning the process of selecting an appropriate emission factor and provides details on each database, including data type, supported languages, and geographic scope (HosseiniHaghighi et al. 2022).

 The GHG Protocol website highlights databases offering open and accessible resources, such as those from sectoral and national databases, including Plastics Europe, the European Aluminium Association (EAA), Danish Food LCA, and DEFRA emission factors for the UK (Schrijvers et al. 2022).
 Additionally, through the ELCD database, the European Commission Joint Research Centre supplies freely accessible data from business associations and other sources (Field and Simmons 2012).